 - The Stork is the national bird of Lithuania.

 - Apparently, Lithuania has the highest number of hot air balloons per capita of any country in the world!

 - Forget the Easter Bunny – it’s believed that the Easter Granny delivers Easter eggs in Lithuania!

 - Lithuania is the only country in the world to have an official scent!
 Bet you didn’t know that?

 - This pretty country grows potatoes, grains, flax and sugar beet; they also rear cattle and catch fish.

 - Its industry consists of textiles, clothing, chemicals and the manufacture of electric motors, television sets, refrigerators, freezers and metal cutting machine tools.

 - Lithuania exports textiles and clothing, machinery and equipment, chemicals and mineral products.

-Do you know any interesting or fun facts about Lithuania that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Lithuania?
+Share them in the comments below!